2011 SONATA HYBRID DELIVERS THE Best Highway Fuel Economy of Any Mid-size Sedan on the Market

 A second low temperature cooling circuit is incorporated to manage the temperature of the hybrid starter-generator and the power electronics.
 The low temperature circuit utilizes an electric pump to circulate the coolant along with a separate heat exchanger to keep the electronics between 86-95 degrees Fahrenheit.

-The favorable thermal properties of the lithium polymer battery mean that liquid cooling is not necessary for the energy storage system.
+The favorable thermal properties of the lithium-ion battery mean that liquid cooling is not necessary for the energy storage system.
 A simple duct draws air in from the passenger compartment through the rear package shelf and exhausts it out the rear of the car.

 REDUCED COAST-DOWN LOSSES